LiJiahao-Alex/www24-rebuttal/reviewer2.md

 - To show that our approach is effective, we **neither** perform a grid search over hyperparameters **nor** train with separate hyperparameters for each dataset as stated in Section7.1 of paper.
 - Even when the variance is considered, our method outperforms VAE in the worst case.
 - In MNIST and Kuzushiji datasets, our method presents superiority.
 On the Fashion dataset, our method and VAE produce seemingly similar results due to the more complex semantics of this dataset.
+- In the VAE results, hyperparameter grid search with batch size, beta value, learning rate, patience value of early stopping mechanism, weight decay is used.
+To explore the performance limits of our approach, we also use the same technique and report our results in Table 1, denoted by Ours+.
 -
 |      | AUROC| AUPRC | best F1-Score|
 |------|------------|-------------|-------------|